Kennels and Catteries - what can go wrong?

 Needless to say, there’s plenty that can go wrong when running accommodation for animals.
 From allegations of malpractice to staff injuries and animals getting sick or injured while under your care, without the right protection in place you could get caught out having to foot legal bills that you cannot afford.
 To ensure you are covered, your business will likely benefit from dedicated animal boarding insurance.

-Find out more about pet boarding insurance here.
+Find out more about kennel and cattery boarding insurance here.